Polymer/old-docs-site/docs/polymer/polymer.md

 ### Automatic node finding

-Another useful feature of {{site.project_title}} is node reference marshalling.
+Another useful feature of {{site.project_title}} is automatic node finding.
 Nodes in a component's shadow DOM that are tagged with an `id` attribute are automatically referenced in the component's `this.$` hash.

 **Note:** Nodes created dynamically using data binding are _not_ added to the